Skip to Content

 Kristen watching gondola rides at the Venetian

-1. Walk The Las Vegas Strip, Repeat
+1. The Las Vegas Strip

 Kristen from Where Are Those Morgans walking along the Las Vegas strip the best free thing to do in Vegas

-2. Explore The Iconic Las Vegas Hotels
+2. Iconic Hotels

 Palazzo Hotel illuminated yellow against the dark night sky

-Palazzo Hotel lit up against the dark night sky in Nevada
+Palazzo Hotel lit up against the dark night sky

-3. Hit The Casino Tables
+3. Casino Tables

 Slot machines in a casino three in a row

-Slot machines inside a casino on the strip
+Slot machines inside a casino on the Strip

-Popular Casinos
+Popular casinos:

 • Wynn Casino